-In this article we explain how and why we request certain information from you for completing De Bouwpas.
-In addition, we refer to a number of websites of government agencies with regard to laws and regulations in the field of registration.
-Here you will find, among other things, why we are allowed to register certain data.
+In this article, we explain how and why we request certain data from you to fill in Bouwpas.
+In addition, we refer to the websites of government agencies regarding registration laws and regulations.
+Here you can read, among other things, why we need to register certain data.

-About the privacy of you and your staff
+On your privacy and the privacy of your staff

 The main contractor is obliged to check the identity of the workers who work on the projects and to keep records of these workers.
-The (Dutch) legal bases for this are, among other things, the Chain Liability Act (WKA), the Approach to Apparent Constructions Act (WAS) and the Foreign Nationals Employment Act (Wav).
-To better streamline this control and administration, the main contractor uses the online labour registration system Bouwpas to better control and manage the collected information.
+The (Dutch) legal basis for this includes the Sequential Liability Act (WKA), the Act on Combating Spurious Labour Contracts (WAS) and the Foreign Nationals Employment Act (Wav).
+The main contractor uses the online labour registration system Bouwpas to better control and manage the collected information.

 - Name, address and residence details

 - Date of birth

 - Specification of the hours worked (depending on the contract you have with the main contractor)

 - Type of identity document, number and period of validity